-New capital's lavish mosque angers Egyptians facing poverty
+Egypt's new lavish mosque angers Egyptians facing poverty

 Another user said that the mosque remains closed all year, opening every three months so a hundred people can use it, then it is closed again.

-A third raised concerns about overspending on mega projects, writing: "Well, what should we do with people who can't find what to eat or young men who can't get married?
+A third raised concerns about overspending on mega projects: "Well, what should we do with people who can't find what to eat or young men who can't get married?
 It does not matter.
 We have the largest mosque, heaviest chandelier, and the biggest foreign debt that we will continue to pay till Doomsday."

-President Sisi - who led the military's overthrow of his predecessor, Mohammed Morsi, in 2013 following protests against his rule - thanked participants, workers and singers at the event, which was also attended by the prime minister.
+President El-Sisi, who has been in power following a military coup in 2013, thanked participants, workers and singers at the event, which was also attended by the prime minister.

 His official spokesperson used social media to post pictures of him enjoying the celebrations, an event the local media described as launching the era of the "new republic".